Architecture:

 View of second-story windows, 2025.
 Photo by Julia Bachrach.

-Grappling with new ideas about how to design a comfortable middle-class suburban home, Wright created a floor plan that he used many times in the 1890s, including in his own home.
 At the Goodrich House, this includes a deep porch leading to a large entry hall and public spaces that flow easily from one room to the other.
 The spacious sitting room has a deep, three-sided bay across from a cozy fireplace inglenook.
 As was typical of this plan, Wright tucked the pantry and kitchen into the rear corner.

 Modest residences like the Goodrich House inspired Wright to publish “A Small House with ‘Lots of Room in It’,” in the Ladies Home Journal in 1901.
 In this article, Wright focused on making a house “comfortable with modest outlay.”
 Suggesting that “average home-maker is partial to the gable roof,” he recommended a feature that can be seen his design of the Goodrich house “gently flaring eaves… slightly lifted at the peaks.”

-During this period, Wright remained fascinated with the topic of designing a neighborhood of affordable homes.
+Wright remained fascinated with the topic of designing a neighborhood of affordable homes.
 Roberts wanted to move forward on his speculative development, and he had Wright prepare additional plans for the project in 1903.
 As architectural historian Neil Levine explains in an article entitled “Wright’s Geometry of Community,” revisiting the project gave Wright the opportunity to explore new ideas about community planning.
-Harris explains that in his “initial project for the Roberts block” Wright laid the houses out following the “standard system of lining up individual houses along the four street fronts” while leaving an area in the center of the block for a garden.”
+Levine explains that in his “initial project for the Roberts block” Wright laid the houses out following the “standard system of lining up individual houses along the four street fronts” while leaving an area in the center of the block for a garden.”
 In his 1903 drawings, often referred to as the Quadruple Block Plan, Wright grouped the houses into units of four and oriented them “as much, if not more, to each other than to the street.”
-Levine points out that in this arrangement “the communal space around and between them is not a leftover but a result of their geometric interaction.”
+Levine points out that in this arrangement “the communal space around and between [the houses] is not a leftover but a result of their geometric interaction.”
 Wright continued to experiment with this idea in later plans.

 This close-up view shows the dramatic overhang and strong sense of horizontality articulated by the band beneath the roofline.
 2025 Photo by Julia Bachrach.